Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 There are not many places to stay in Santa Catarina Palopo.

-Perhaps surprisingly, the main accommodation options are expensive resorts, catered to the luxury traveler or families on holiday.
+Perhaps surprisingly, the main accommodation options are expensive resorts, catering to the luxury traveler or families on holiday.

 It is the best place to stay if you want to be near the action of Panajachel, but prefer a much more peaceful experience.